Gary Sandy: Theater

 Sandy has appeared in more than 100 theatrical productions.
 His Broadway debut was in 1974 in Saturday Sunday Monday, directed by Franco Zeffirelli.

-In 1982, he replaced Kevin Kline as The Pirate King on Broadway in The Pirates of Penzance.
-In 1986, he replaced Tony Roberts as Mortimer Brewster in the fiftieth anniversary production of Arsenic and Old Lace opposite Jean Stapleton, Marion Ross, Larry Storch, and Jonathan Frid, and continued the role in the North American tour.
+In 1982, he replaced Kevin Kline as the Pirate King on Broadway in The Pirates of Penzance.
+In 1986, he replaced Tony Roberts as Mortimer Brewster in the 50th-anniversary production of Arsenic and Old Lace opposite Jean Stapleton, Marion Ross, Larry Storch, and Jonathan Frid, and continued the role in the North American tour.
 In 1992, he played Billy Flynn in the Los Angeles production of Chicago alongside Juliet Prowse and Bebe Neuwirth.
 Beginning in 2001, he starred opposite Ann-Margret in a stage production of The Best Little Whorehouse in Texas, which toured for two years.

-He has also appeared Off Broadway in Pequod (1969), The Children's Mass (1973), and Lone Star Love (2004).
+He has also appeared off Broadway in Pequod (1969), The Children's Mass (1973), and Lone Star Love (2004).

-Sandy continued to perform in regional theater, playing such roles as Elliot Garfield in The Goodbye Girl and playing Harold Hill in seven different productions of The Music Man.
+Sandy continued to perform in regional theater, playing such roles as Elliot Garfield in The Goodbye Girl and Harold Hill in seven different productions of The Music Man.

 In the 2010s and 2020s, Sandy played Mike Hammer in Encore for Murder, a stage play performed in the style of a golden age radio drama.
 He has also appeared in similar on-stage radio drama re-enacentments of Agatha Christie radio mysteries.